ethanpirso/Multi-class-Text-Classification-with-Transformers/README.md

 ## Challenges and Solutions

 Throughout this project, we encountered and overcame several challenges, including optimizing the custom self-attention mechanism for our specific task and managing computational resources.
-These hurdles were addressed through iterative testing.
+These hurdles were addressed through iterative testing and refinement of our model's architecture.

 ## Conclusion

 This project stands as a testament to the power of Transformer models in handling complex NLP tasks.
-Through careful implementation and fine-tuning, including the development of a custom self-attention mechanism and leveraging a specific pre-trained BERT model, we've demonstrated that even with the vast and varied 20 Newsgroups dataset, it is possible to achieve meaningful and practical text classification results.
+Through careful implementation and fine-tuning, including the development of a custom self-attention mechanism with three heads and leveraging a specific pre-trained BERT model, we've demonstrated that even with the vast and varied 20 Newsgroups dataset, it is possible to achieve meaningful and practical text classification results.

 ## Authors